reqT/reqT/docs/lab1.md

 * Study the [reqT cheat sheet](https://github.com/reqT/reqT-lang/releases/latest/download/reqT-quickref-GENERATED.pdf)

 * At the beginning of the lab session be prepared to:
   * Show your context diagram, list of features with one-line descriptions, and stakeholders.
   * Answer these questions:
-        * What are the differences between an entity and an attribute?
+      * What are the differences between an entity `Ent` and an attribute `Attr`?
-        * What can be connected with a relation?
+      * What types of instances be connected with a `Rel` instance?
+      * What makes `Model` a recursive data structure?

 ## Task 1: Investigate the reqT Desktop app GUI